ASSOCIATE IN APPLIED ARTS AND SCIENCE DEGREE

 Program code: AASHI

 The associate degree in Health Information Technology (HIT) prepares students to enter the Health Information Management profession.
-Upon successful completion of the program, graduates will be prepared for employment in the entry-level positions in a variety of health care settings, including acute care hospitals, skilled nursing facilities, physician practices, rehabilitation centers, clinics, private consulting firms and veterinary medicine facilities.
-There also are many opportunities in non-traditional settings such as law firms, insurance companies, and pharmaceutical companies.
+Upon successful completion of the program, graduates will be prepared for employment in entry-level positions in a variety of health care settings, including acute care hospitals, skilled nursing facilities, physician practices, rehabilitation centers, clinics, private consulting firms and veterinary medicine facilities.
+There also are many opportunities in non-traditional settings such as law firms, insurance companies and pharmaceutical companies.
 Graduates may be employed in a variety of roles, including, but not limited to, coder, electronic health record specialist, decision support specialist, regulatory/compliance specialist and release of information specialist.
-This is a two-year program and includes liberal arts courses prior to program admission.
+This is a two-year program and includes both liberal arts and health information technology courses.
+However, a student may choose to complete any of the liberal arts courses prior to program admission.

-This program includes one Professional Practice Externship (PPE), comprised of 128 hours on-site in a health care setting.
+This program includes two Professional Practice Externships (PPEs).
+One will be virtual and one will be on-site in a health care setting.
 Transportation to and from the on-site PPE is the sole responsibility of the student.
 Students will be required to dress in appropriate business or business casual attire as mandated by the PPE site.

 When students complete this program, they will be able to: